akpi816218/tsfm/project.md

 {
 	"project": {
 		"type": "cli-tool",
-		"description": "A file manager (just like those found on modern operating systems), but with a text-based UI.", "allowedlangs": [
+		"description": "A file explorer (just like those found on modern operating systems), but with a text-based UI.", "allowedlangs": [
 			"bash",
 			"cplusplus",